1 New York City

 2 New York City

-On today's sightseeing tour, see New York City's major attractions, including Broadway, the Empire State Building, Greenwich Village, City Hall, Wall Street, and Trinity Church.
+New York City is one of the world's most exciting cities, buzzing with atmosphere and packed with fascinating sights.
+On today's guided sightseeing tour, see the major attractions - Broadway, the Empire State Building, Rockefeller Centre, bustling Chinatown, City Hall, Wall Street, and Trinity Church.
 Your afternoon is free.

 3 New York City - Philadelphia - Washington DC Area